drexed/lite-validators/docs/CREDIT_CARD.md

 The rules are for length and prefixes are dynamic based on the provider [view list](https://github.com/drexed/lite-validators/blob/master/lib/lite/validators/credit_card_validator.rb).

-The Luhn validation rule is the only that is consistent across all checks.

 #### Options

 Option | Type | Available | Default